ioccc-src/winner/1991/cdupont/README.md

 comments, most often badly spaced.

-The space character sequence between the words is given by a simple computation on an octal constant (given here as an hex value, of course).
+The space character sequence between the words is given by a simple computation in an octal constant (given here as an hex value, of course).

 This way, any message can be mixed into a code, since the keys allow